 So, who’s right?
 Probably both.
 Let me explain.
 The first study was conducted on a group of students and their teachers.
 The results found that “significantly higher levels of Gram-negative bacteria were recovered from students than were recovered from staff after washing with contaminated bulk soap.”

 For the second study, “sixteen panelists were instructed to wash with the inoculated bars using their normal handwashing procedure.
 After washing, none of the 16 panelists had detectable levels of either test bacterium on their hands.”

 This difference in bacteria transfer is probably due to the way we wash our hands.
 Adults are usually more throughout.
 They spend more time making sure they clean every single part of their hands, including the areas between each finger and under their fingernails, and rinse well.
-Children don’t like washing hands and tend to do so more quickly.
-As a result, mor bacteria, after rinsing, remain on their hands.
+Children don’t like washing hands.
+They do it quickly and carelessly.
+That’s why there are way more bacteria on their hands.

 The Bottom Line

-Most skincare products can be shared with friends and family members who have your same skin type and concerns.
+Most skincare products can be shared with friends – as long as they have your same skin type and concerns (cos, if not, they won’t do them much good, will they?).
 But beware of anything that comes in a jar and bar soaps.
 They are more likely to transfer bacteria, so use them carefully.
 The risk may be tiny, but why take it?